Skip to main content

 Debug

 Toggles utils.dprint (server-side [DEBUG] logging).
-Default is on; flip to false for production.
+Default is off; flip to true when investigating drip/expiry behaviour or entry-point errors locally.

 shared/marketplace_config.lua — items + pickups